Sanskar-Rijal/Note_App/README.md

 3. Build and run the project on your Android device/emulator with biometric support.

-### Authentication

-When the app is opened, users are immediately prompted with a biometric authentication screen.
-Authentication can be done using fingerprint, face recognition, or device credentials (depending on the device's capabilities).

-### Notes

-- **Add a New Note**: Use the floating action button (FAB) on the note screen to create a new note.
-Enter a title and description, then save the note.
-- **Edit a Note**: Long-press on an existing note to update its title and description.
-- **Delete a Note**: Swipe or click the delete icon on a note to remove it from the list.
-- **Jetpack Compose UI**: The app utilizes Jetpack Compose for building modern and responsive UIs.

 > Splash Screen Animation And Biometrics
 <img src="https://media.giphy.com/media/e4L7BqzVTdwYadBMDm/giphy.gif" height=400 width=200/>